Clearance (civil engineering): Vertical clearance

 In roadways, vertical clearance is the measurement from the ground or the road pavement to the bottom of overpasses or bridges.

 American Association of State Highway Officials (AASHO) established Interstate Highway standards which included minimum vertical clearance of 14 ft.
 The Department of Defense later informed that the clearance was not sufficient for national defense purposes and wanted the vertical clearance to be raised to 17 ft.
 Eventually, the new standards were approved in 1960 to have the minimum vertical clearance of new structures to be 16 ft.
 There were up to 2,650 existing overpasses in 1967 that were not in compliance with the new standards.
 The decision was made to only raise those 350 overpasses that served up to 95% of major military installations.
 Other overpasses were left to be reconstructed to the new minimum vertical clearance at later times.

 Australia defines minimum vertical clearance based on types of roads.
 The minimum vertical clearance is 5.4 m for main roads and highways, and 4.6 m for other local roads with road authority approval.
 For high and very high clearance roads, the values are between 5.9 m and 6.5 m.

 Eurocode 1: Actions on structures has a definition of "physical clearance" between roadway surface and the underside of bridge element.
 The code also defines the clearance that is shorter than the physical clearance to account for sag curves, bridge deflection and expected settlements) with a recommendation of minimum clearance of 5 m.

 In the Philippines, the Department of Public Works and Highways sets minimum vertical clearance at 4.88 m above national highways for structures like flyovers and bridges, with an additional 0.15 m allowance for future road surfacing.
 For pedestrian footbridges, the minimum is 5.33 m.
 Structures over navigable waters have a different formula based on the highest water level, vessel height, and an allowance of 1 m.

 In Singapore, the minimum vertical clearance is 5.4 m.
 The clearance for overhead signs is 5.7 m and the clearance for the soffit or underside of overpasses is 10 m.

 In South Africa and the southern region of Africa, the minimum vertical clearance of modern bridges is 5 m, although the legal height limit of road vehicles is still at 4.3 m.

-United Kingdoms has a standard on minimum clearance of a public highway at 16 ft 6 in.
+The United Kingdom has a standard on minimum clearance of a public highway at 16 ft 6 in.
 Any bridges that do not meet the clearance requirement are considered to be "low bridges" and they require to have signage to indicate the clearance.